abonte/awesome-lists-machine-learning/README.md

 ## Outdated

-Lists that are either explicitly deprecated by their authors or no longer updated for more than two years, but they are stil a good reference.
+Lists that are either explicitly deprecated by their authors or no longer updated for more than two years, but they are still a good reference.

 * [Adversarial machine learning](https://github.com/yenchenlin/awesome-adversarial-machine-learning)
   <img align="right" src="https://img.shields.io/github/stars/yenchenlin/awesome-adversarial-machine-learning" alt="GitHub stars">